Aloysius Bugingo: Early life and education

 Aloysius Bugingo was born in Masaka and grew up with his maternal grandparents who took care of him after his mother left to live in Rwanda, with his Rwandan father.
-His uncle prevented him from continuing to a higher level of education, and Bugingo eventually left for Kampala as a teenager as a result of his uncle's abuse.
+His uncle prevented him from continuing to a higher level of education, and Bugingo eventually left for Kampala as a teenager following his uncle's abuse.

 Upon reaching Kampala, Bugingo initially ended up on the streets, but through friends was directed to Ssentongo Godfrey, who offered Bugingo work at his house and a place to stay.
-He worked as a House Boy at Ssentongo's house for a while, before Ssentongo gave him a job making and selling pop cons at Owino market.
+He worked as a House Boy at Ssentongo's house for a while, before Ssentongo gave him a job making and selling popcorn at Owino market.
 He saved enough money to start his own hawking business selling household items and ladies' dressing gowns around Kampala city.
 He moved to the Kampala suburb of Kazo, renting a small single room.

 Bugingo has a bachelor's degree in theology, and a certificate in Christian Culture Mentoring, received on 28 June 2019 from Kayiwa International University.
 He was awarded for his contributions to the development of the Pentecostal Church in Uganda, and graduated top in his year.